Chechnya profile

 Some key dates in Chechnya's history:

-- 1858 - After decades of violent resistance, Chechnya is conquered by Russia.
+1858 - After decades of violent resistance, Chechnya is conquered by Russia following the defeat of Imam Shamil and his fighters, who had aimed to establish an Islamic state.

+1922 - Chechen autonomous region established.
+It becomes the Chechen-Ingush Autonomous Soviet Socialist Republic in 1934.

+1944 - Soviet dictator Stalin deports the entire Chechen and Ingush populations to Siberia and Central Asia, citing alleged collaboration with Nazi Germany.
+Many thousands die in the process.

-- 1994 - Three years after republic declares independence, Russian troops invade to quash independence movement, the start of nearly a decade of conflict.
+1994 - Russian troops are sent in to quash the independence movement.
+Up to 100,000 people - many of them civilians - are estimated killed in the 20-month war that follows.
+It is the start of nearly a decade of conflict.

+1995 - Chechen rebels seize hundreds of hostages at a hospital in Budennovsk, southern Russia.
+More than 100 people are killed in the raid and in an unsuccessful Russian commando operation.